-At least four killed, several injured after bus falls into 60-ft gorge along Mumbai-Pune expressway
+At least five killed, 40 injured after bus falls into 60-ft gorge along Mumbai-Pune expressway

-Initial reports suggested that the accident was caused after the bus driver lost control of the vehicle.
+Police said the accident was caused after the bus driver lost control of the vehicle.

-At least four people were killed and 25 injured in an accident on the Mumbai-Pune Expressway in Maharashtra early on Monday after a private bus fell into a 60-feet deep gorge, Pune Mirror reported.
+At least five people were killed and 40 others were injured in an accident on the Mumbai-Pune Expressway in Maharashtra early on Monday after a private bus fell into a 60-feet deep gorge, PTI reported.
 The incident occurred on the Amrutanjan bridge near the Khandala hill station.

-The injured were taken to a hospital nearby.
-Initial reports suggested that the accident was caused after the bus driver lost control of the vehicle.
+“At least five people were killed and 40 others, including the bus driver, received injuries,” Senior Inspector Dhanaji Kshirsagar told the news agency.
+He added that the driver lost control of the vehicle.

+The 47 passengers were on their way to Mumbai from Karad in Satara district.

 Among the victims was a two-year-old who died on the spot, the police told Hindustan Times.
 Superintendent of Police (Highways) Milind Mohite said rescue operations were underway.